Application Tips

 Controlling Cure Rates and Production Speed Effect of Environmental Temperature

 Cyanoacrylates cure using surface moisture and are less affected by temperature.
-However, the humidity and the type of surface being bonded can affect cyanoacrylates.
+However, the humidity and substrate can affect the cure rate of cyanoacrylates.

-The cure rate of 2 part epoxy can be accelerated with heat.
+You can accelerate the cure rate of a 2-part epoxy with heat.

 Service Temperatures